 Atlantic Packaging's score of 56 is higher than 80% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2023, Atlantic Packaging reported significant carbon emissions, totalling approximately 108,030,000 kg CO2e for Scope 1, 10,844,000 kg CO2e for Scope 2 (market-based), and a staggering 448,784,000 kg CO2e for Scope 3 emissions.
-This represents a notable increase in Scope 3 emissions compared to 2022, where total emissions were 587,837,000 kg CO2e.
-The company has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 70% by 2030 from a 2021 baseline.
-Furthermore, Atlantic Packaging has pledged to achieve net-zero emissions across its entire value chain by 2046, with a long-term target of reducing absolute Scope 1, 2, and 3 emissions by 90% by the same year.
-The company’s near-term targets also include a commitment that 55% of its suppliers, by spend, will have science-based targets by 2027, and a 25% reduction in all other absolute Scope 3 emissions from purchased goods and services by 2030.
-These targets align with the Science Based Targets Initiative (SBTi) and reflect Atlantic Packaging's commitment to addressing climate change and reducing its carbon footprint in the packaging industry.
+In 2023, Atlantic Packaging reported total greenhouse gas emissions of approximately 108,030,000 kg CO2e for Scope 1, 10,844,000 kg CO2e for Scope 2 (market-based), and a significant 448,784,000 kg CO2e for Scope 3 emissions.
+This reflects a comprehensive approach to emissions reporting, covering all three scopes.
+The company has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 GHG emissions by 70% by 2030 from a 2021 baseline.
+Additionally, Atlantic Packaging is committed to achieving a 90% reduction in absolute emissions across all scopes by 2046, also from a 2021 base year.
+Notably, they have pledged to reach net-zero GHG emissions across their value chain by 2046.
+In terms of specific initiatives, Atlantic Packaging has committed that 55% of its suppliers by spend will have science-based targets by 2027, and aims to reduce Scope 3 emissions from purchased goods and services by 25% by 2030.
+These targets align with the Science Based Targets Initiative (SBTi) and demonstrate the company's commitment to sustainable practices within the packaging industry.

 Access structured emissions data, company-specific emission factors, and source documents